zoisite-rb/zoisite-rb/guides/source/debugging_rails_applications.md

 ### Impact of Logs on Performance

-Logging will always have a small impact on the performance of your Rails app, particularly when logging to disk.
+Logging will always have a small impact on the performance of your Zoisite app, particularly when logging to disk.
 Additionally, there are a few subtleties:

 Using the `:debug` level will have a greater performance penalty than `:fatal`,